Skip to main content

 Setup LLM application

-You'll need to setup your LLM application to return the test case parameters required by the metrics you've chosen above.
+You'll need to setup your LLM application to return the test case parameters required by the metrics you've chosen.
+Alternatively, setup LLM tracing to avoid making changes to your LLM app.

 We'll be using this LLM application in this example which has a simple, "flat" RAG architecture to demonstrate how to run end-to-end evaluations on it using deepeval: